 Peter Sisseck is master of the soundbite.
 Here’s one: “The most boring thing about winemaking today is that there are so many experts around who can only talk about wine.
 They should be able to talk about everything – art, and music, and literature.”

-The Danish winemaker is at the London merchant Corney & Barrow, just by Tower Bridge, to present a small vertical of Chateau Rocheyron, the St Emilion estate he owns with Silvio Denz (owner of Lalique and a clutch of wine properties including two other St Emilion GCCs, Château Faugères and Péby Faugères, and Lafaurie-Peyraguey in Sauternes).
+The Danish winemaker is at the London merchant Corney & Barrow, just by Tower Bridge, to present a small vertical of Chateau Rocheyron, the St Emilion estate he owns in Bordeaux with Silvio Denz (owner of Lalique and a clutch of wine properties including two other St Emilion GCCs, Château Faugères and Péby Faugères, and Lafaurie-Peyraguey in Sauternes).
 The downstairs room at Corney’s is packed: Sisseck tends to draw a crowd.

 His introduction is an informal reminiscence about the early days in Bordeaux, and a lament about the passing of the old ways.
 His main point is that modern winemakers and proprietors tend to spend too much time on the business, rather than the craft, of production.